NoelV11/JQuery-Tutorials/README.md

 Generally, Web Programmers apply JQuery functionality by a file(jquery-3.5.1.min.js),stated in the script part of the document

-I will demonstrate the working of JsQuery_dblclick().html
+Here,I will demonstrate the working of JsQuery_dblclick().html

 From the name itself,it is understandable that the user needs to double click,over something to,implement a JQuery funnction.
 In this example,when the user double clicks over the text,each line dissapears (one line dissapears,for each click)